adriel-mp3/adriel-mp3/README.md

 ### Hi there 👋
-### My name is AdrieL and i am a Front-end Developer.
+### My name is Adriel and i am a Front-end Developer.
 <hr>

 <ul>